 - Start Your AMI: We have found that the most effective way of doing this is by creating an AMI from the instance.
 This can be done once a month or once every three months.
 After the AMI is created, launch an instance from the old AMI, stop it, remove the existing volumes, and insert new volumes that were made by snapshots in the root device.
 While it may sound complicated, again, this process is automated with our CPM, simply requiring a single click to replace the root device.
 Of course, it is vital that you test and ensure the reliability of the recovery mechanism.

 This is the most powerful approach in terms of the final outcome.
 However, while it provides the exact server from the most recent back-up, it is a bit more complicated, and again, needs to be tested.
 On the bright side, our CPM takes a good portion of the complexity out of the process.

-As mentioned above, our CPM can be used with the two latter approaches.
+As mentioned above, N2WS Backup and Recovery (CPM) can be used with the two latter approaches.
 CPM automatically creates snapshots to support the approaches above, allowing you to automatically recover Windows EC2 instances from an image and restore a non-root device volume from a snapshot.
 You can simply either use the original AMI or the AWS public ones.
 Then, CPM will automatically create an instance with the root device from the AMI and other volumes from the snapshots.
 All with a single mouse click.

 When all is said and done, there is more than one way to achieve successful data recovery in Windows.
 The trick is finding the method that is right for you.
-While our CPM can help make the process easier, it is important to run tests so precious data is not lost.
+While N2WS Backup and Recovery can help make the process easier, it is important to run tests so precious data is not lost.